edsu/inkdroid.org/_posts/2017-12-20-whitehouse-redesign.md

 Don't get me wrong: content migrations like this can be tricky.
 So I thought it would be interesting to see how many of the old URLs still resolve properly.
-This checking work can be difficult to get right, particularly because of the problem of false positives when the web server responds 200 OK for content that that is no longer available, or drastically changed.
+This link checking work can be difficult to get right, particularly because of the problem of false positives when the web server responds 200 OK for content that that is no longer available, or drastically changed.
 Nevertheless I took a quick look at the URLs that my diffengine instance has collected for the last year for www.whitehouse.gov.
 There are [315 of them] and can you believe that 47% of the URLs are currently 404 Not Found?
-For the grim details checkout this [CSV].
+For the grim details check out this [CSV].

-Unfortunately this little sampling from this year does not bode well for the entirety of the URLs for the White House website.
+Unfortunately this little sampling from 2017 does not bode well for the entirety of the URLs for the White House website.
 Presumably (hopefully?) the content is still living at a new location.
 But not maintaining these links, or at least redirecting them, means that the many, many links from the larger web to the whitehouse.gov website are now broken.
-This will most likely effect how White House web pages are represented in Google as well, since Google will treat these pages as effectively gone, and (if it were any other website) significantly dinging their [Google Juice].
+This will most likely effect how White House web pages are represented in Google's search index as well, since Google will treat these pages as effectively gone, and (if it were any other website) significantly dinging their [Google Juice].
 But I imagine the current administration isn't too worried about that as they focus their attention on trashing our economy and the environment while sending us teetering on the brink